 - Confirm that the download was successful.

-- Select “Upload video!’ to convert your mp4 back to GIF format.
+- Select “Upload video!” to start the conversion process from mp4 back to GIF format.

 Saving a GIF on Your Phone

 Unfortunately, keeping a Twitter GIF on your smartphone is more complicated than downloading it on your computer, largely thanks to the limits of mobile operating systems.
 Still, some people rely on their smartphones for everything, and even Twitter is a better experience when it’s in the palm of your hand.
-For these two methods below, we’ll be using the Twitter app for Android, combined with some other applications to unlock the GIF download on your device.
+We’ll be using the Twitter app for Android, combined with some other applications, to unlock the GIF download on your device.
 Let’s take a look.